 Which Airbnb Cancellation Policy is Right for You?

 If you are keen to accommodate guests and don’t want to impose strict conditions relating to canceling an Airbnb booking, then the Flexible Airbnb cancellation policy could be for you.
 This option is great for new hosts and those looking to boost bookings.
 If you are a seasoned host you might prefer to explore other Airbnb cancellation policy options, such as an Airbnb Moderate cancellation policy or even an Airbnb Strict cancellation policy.
 These tend to rule out guests that are prone to canceling and encourage guests to think twice before revoking their booking.
-However, most of the experienced hosts do agree that the Strict cancellation policy may deter travelers from booking, as in case of cancellation they are not eligible to a full refund.
+However, most of the experienced hosts do agree that the Strict cancellation policy may deter travelers from booking, as in case of cancellation they are not eligible for a full refund.

 Airbnb cancellations can be a real pain.
 As a host, you will feel as though you have wasted time.
 Plus you could be left with an empty Airbnb vacation rental for one or more nights.
 This equates to lost revenue and a lot of frustration.
 Luckily, cancellations on Airbnb are pretty rare and choosing the most appropriate cancellation policy will provide you with some peace of mind.